As with the previous chapter, this chapter is for senior executives of a large enterprise facing generative and digital transformation.

 - Are there cost synergies?

-- Is the acquiring enterprise capable of successfully integrating the acquired company, especially in terms of its culture and systems?
+- Can the acquiring enterprise integrate the acquired company effectively given acquisition objectives, especially in terms of its culture and systems?

 In valuing a prospective acquisition, executives consider absolute valuation, such as discounted cash flow and relative valuation, such as multiples of revenue or profit in comparison to benchmarks based on previous M&A transactions in the market sector.